small-tech/auto-encrypt/README.md

 ## Client details

 Auto Encrypt does one thing and one thing well: it automatically provisions a Let’s Encrypt TLS certificate for your Node.js https servers using the HTTP-01 challenge method when your server is first hit from its hostname, serves it using OCSP Stapling, and automatically renews your certificate thereafter.
+And, when not provisioning certificates, it forwards any HTTP requests that your machine gets to HTTPS.

 Auto Encrypt __does not_ and __will not__: